steevanb/doctrine-events/README.md

 onCreateEntityOverrideLocalValues
 ---------------------------------

-Dispacted when UnitOfWork try to know if current entity must be filled with values retrieved from query, or if this entity is already known and fields are already defined.
+Dispatched when UnitOfWork try to know if current entity must be filled with values retrieved from query, or if this entity is already known and fields are already defined.

 onCreateEntityDefineFieldValues